THE BENEFITS OF WALKING HOME FOR CHRISTMAS

 - PROMOTION.
 Use it as a tool to engage staff or customers and show your firm's support for ex-military.

 The Armed Forces Covenant is a promise by the nation ensuring those who serve or who have served in the Armed Forces, and their families, are treated fairly.

 By taking part in Walking Home For Christmas you are showing your support and if you can get your employer or organisation involved it is a simple way for them to activate or start their commitment to the covenant and work towards their bronze, silver or gold employer recognition awards.

-Walking Home For Christmas can be covid-compliant provided walkers respect government guidelines and any local restrictions and wear a facemask where appropriate.
+Please ensure that you are following the latest government guidance on Covid-19 to stay safe and secure.
 It is a cold and dark time of year so please ensure you are properly dressed, have the right footwear if it is wet or icy and make sure you are lit up like a Christmas tree if you are walking on a road and drinking responsibly if going home via a pub.